jkendall327/VoynichBruteForce/README.md

-# VoynichBruteForce
+# Voynich Brute Forcer

 ![VoynichBruteForce header](hero.png)

 ## Motivation

-The [Voynich Manuscript (VMS)](https://en.wikipedia.org/wiki/Voynich_manuscript) represents a centuries-old linguistic enigma characterized by a unique statistical profile that defies standard cryptographic explanation.
+The [Voynich Manuscript (VMS)](https://en.wikipedia.org/wiki/Voynich_manuscript) is a centuries-old linguistic enigma characterised by a unique statistical profile.
+It appears incompatible with simple substitution ciphers of natural language, but yet retains many characteristics of meaningful, semantic text.

-This project attempts a computational evolutionary approach.
-I proceed from the assumption that the text was generated by a specific, deterministic set of rules applied to a source text by a human operator in the 15th century.
+This project attempts an evolutionary approach.
+I proceed from the assumption that the text was generated by a specific set of rules applied to a source text by a human operator in the 15th century.
 The aim is to provide statistical insight on what family of methods produce texts most similar to the VMS.

 ## Implementation

-The application utilizes a genetic algorithm to evolve pipelines of text modifiers.
-Examples include classic ciphers known since antiquity.
+I employ [linear genetic programming](https://en.wikipedia.org/wiki/Linear_genetic_programming) to evolve pipelines of text modifiers and text sources.

+By modifiers, I mean ways the VMS authors could have changed their plaintext.
+Examples include classic ciphers known since antiquity to more obscure methods like homophonic substitutions.
+By text sources, I mean different categories of
+plaintext:

+- Examples of VMS-contemporary texts in German, French, Italian etc.
+- Examples of asemic/random writing

 These candidate pipelines are tested against the manuscript's known statistical anomalies, such as its adherence to Zipf’s Law, its unusually low conditional character entropy, and its rigid word-length distribution.
 I attempt to